The Basics: Overview

 - Shot of liquor or spirits, like gin, rum, or vodka (1.5 ounces)

 Different drinks have different amounts of calories, too.
-These calories add up, and can make you gain weight.
-For example, a 12 ounce bottle of beer has about 150 calories.
+These calories add up — and getting more calories than you need can make it harder to stay at a healthy weight.
+For example, a 12-ounce bottle of beer has about 150 calories.
 Find out how many calories are in a drink.

-Drinking more than a moderate amount of alcohol can put you at risk for personal and health problems.
-Use this tool to see if your drinking habits put you at risk.
+Drinking more than a moderate amount of alcohol can put you at risk for personal and health problems, including alcohol use disorder.

 What are the risks of drinking too much?

-Drinking too much increases your risk for many health problems, including:
+Drinking too much increases your risk for many health problems, including serious conditions that can lead to death.
+Some examples of alcohol-related health problems include:

 - Liver disease